rbtessier/ms-learn-DP100/README.md

 My general approach is this - use jupyter lab to write down exactly what the microsoft learn online courses says - after reading it.
 When it comes to code, I type the code in myself if I read it and don't understand it, then try to understand it again afterwards.
 I then do the labs.
 I then assess whether I need to do an assignment.
 I suggest keeping the SDK reference open in a window to review when there's Methods you don't understand.
 Its also useful to get comfortable

+`update August 7` - Checked the Online training and there was a new Learning Path added!
+Way cool!

 # Tips for navigating

 The `azML-`... files are notes for the MS Learn online module content.
 I include my own thoughts on the lecture.
 Suggest keeping SDK reference open to look up classes & their attributes and methods.
 Defer to progress